Your headline follows you everywhere.

 Your headline is the hardest-working line of copy on your profile.

 Your About section matters.
 Your experience section matters.
 Your featured section matters.
-But none of them get seen unless someone clicks on your profile first.
+None of them get seen until somebody clicks through to your profile.
 And the headline is what earns that click.

-Think of it this way: your headline is the front door.
+Think of it this way.
+The headline is the front door.
 Everything else is the showroom.
-If the front door does not invite people in, the showroom is irrelevant.
+If the front door doesn't invite people in, the showroom is irrelevant.

 Most LinkedIn profiles have a perfectly good showroom behind a door that says nothing.
 Fix the door.
 The rest of the profile starts working harder the moment you do.

-"A great profile behind a weak headline is a store with no sign.
+"A great profile behind a weak headline is a store with no sign on the front.
 Nobody walks in."

-At Nuvora Studio, we help B2B professionals craft LinkedIn headlines that generate leads instead of collecting dust.
-Fifteen minutes of work that pays off every day.
+At Nuvora Studio, we help B2B professionals rewrite LinkedIn headlines so they pull leads instead of collecting dust.
+Fifteen minutes of work that pays back every day after.

 Book a discovery call